makeTVee/BigMatrixCylinder/README.md

 ## Custom Animations

 Easiest way of preparing custom animations are GIF files or picture slideshows.
-GIFs can be streched to the matrix size, but best results will be generated with native 21:5 aspect ratio.
+GIFs can be streched to the matrix size, but best results will be generated with native 21:5 aspect ratio (84x20 pixel).
 Currently, GIFs are played with fixed transition time between the frames, but overall speed can be changed.

 ## Custom Games
 Simple example of a 4-player snake game in the example_game folder.
 Requires pygame lib.